-- B. Brake lines may be substituted with alternate DOT-approved flexible brake lines. - C. Air ducts may be fitted to the brakes provided that they extend in a forward direction only and that no changes are made in the body/structure for their use.
-They may serve no other purpose.
-Backing plates and dirt shields may be modified or removed. - D. Original equipment ABS braking systems may be electrically disabled but may not be removed or altered in any other way. - E. Disc brake calipers and mounting brackets may be replaced provided they bolt to the standard locations and the number of pistons is equal to or greater than standard.
+- B. Brake lines may be substituted with alternate DOT-approved flexible brake lines. - C. Air ducts may be fitted to the brakes provided the air directed to the brake rotor originates forward of the wheel well.
+Modifications to fender liners, undertrays, and splash guards for routing of ducts is permitted.
+No new holes may be made in the bumper cover.
+Backing plates and dust shields may be substituted, modified, or removed.
+Deflectors that mount to components within the wheel well and serve to direct air towards the rotors are permitted.
+Modifications for brake ducting may serve no other purpose. - D. Original equipment ABS braking systems may be electrically disabled but may not be removed or altered in any other way. - E. Disc brake calipers and mounting brackets may be replaced provided they bolt to the standard locations and the number of pistons is equal to or greater than standard.
 A functioning emergency brake of the same type, operation, and actuation as OE must be present. - F. Drum brakes may be replaced with disc brakes of a diameter equal to or greater than the inside diameter of the standard drum.
 Such conversions must be bolted, not welded, to the axle/trailing arm/upright and must include an integral, redundant emergency brake.
 The emergency brake must utilize the OE actuation method (e.g. pedal vs handle) and components.
 The emergency brake must be integral to the new caliper, a drum brake style assembly within the new rotor, or a separate emergency brake caliper must be used.
 Changes to backing plates/dust shields/brake lines/emergency brake cables to accommodate these changes are permitted but may serve no other purpose. - G. A single brake master cylinder brace may be added provided it is bolton and serves no other purpose.